RfidResearchGroup/proxmark3/doc/md/Use_of_Proxmark/1_Validation.md

 ^[Top](#top)

 For basic help type `help`.
 Or for help on a set of sub commands type the command followed by `help`.
 For example `hf mf help`.
+All commands now implement `-h` or `--help` parameter to give basic instructions on how to use the command.

 ### First tests
 ^[Top](#top)